dwkim78/upsilon/README.md

 ### Logger

-If you want to write logger either to console or to a disk, use the UPSILoN Logger class as:
+If you want to write log either to console or to a disk, use the UPSILoN Logger class as:

 ```python